albrow/zoom/README.md

 Zoom might be a good fit if:

-1. **You are building a low-latency application.** Because Zoom is built on top of Redis and all data is stored in memory, it is typically much faster than datastores based on SQL databases.
+1. **You are building a low-latency application.** Because Zoom is built on top of Redis and all data is stored in memory, it is typically much faster than datastores/ORMs based on traditional SQL databases.
 Latency will be the most noticeable difference, although throughput may also be improved.
 2. **You want more out of Redis.** Zoom offers a number of features that you don't get by using a Redis driver directly.
 For example, Zoom supports a larger number of types out of the box (including custom types, slices, maps, complex types, and embedded structs), provides tools for making multi-command transactions easier, and of course, provides the ability to run queries.
 3. **You want an easy-to-use datastore.** Zoom has a simple API and is arguable easier to use than some ORMs.
 For example, it doesn't require database migrations and instead builds up a schema based on your struct types.
 Zoom also does not require any knowledge of Redis in order to use effectively.
 Just connect it to a database and you're good to go!

 Zoom might ***not*** be a good fit if:

 1. **You are working with a lot of data.** Zoom stores all data in memory at all times, and does not yet support sharding or Redis Cluster.
 Memory could be a hard constraint for larger applications.
 	Keep in mind that it is possible (if expensive) to run Redis on machines with up to 256GB of memory on cloud providers such as Amazon EC2.
 This is probably plenty for all but the largest applications.
 2. **You require the ability to run advanced queries.** Zoom currently only provides support for basic queries and is not as powerful or flexible as something like SQL.
 For example, Zoom currently lacks the equivalent of the `IN` or `OR` SQL keywords.
 See the [documentation](http://godoc.org/github.com/albrow/zoom/#Query) for a full list of the types of queries supported.

 Installation